jonase/eastwood/README.md

 its first argument, so `(apply print args)` will not cause a warning because `print` is known by Eastwood to have side effects.

-In the future, Eastwood might be enhanced to avoid warning about such cases for other HOFs besides `apply`, if it is clear that the functions given as arguments have side effects, such as I/O.

 It is not commonly done, but it can be useful to invoke what we have called a pure function, even if its return value is discarded.
 The only reason to do so (known to this author) is when the 'pure'